Blog Details Shape

 • Facilitates Compliance: Helps meet regulatory and compliance requirements by ensuring system integrity.

-• Validate UI elements for initiating a transfer, including input fields and buttons.
+• Validate UI elements for initiating transfers.

 // Example Code for SIT Checks (Java):